silvasouzaadriano/rocketseatbootcamp8/docs/README.md

   2) Install also the libraries bellow

     yarn add react-native-intl
-    yarn add react-native-vector-icons
     yarn add react-navigation-stack

-  3) Manual link steps (React Native < 0.60) due to react-native-vector-icons, run the line command bellow

-    react-native link react-native-vector-icons

-  4) Now its necessary rerun the react native to reinstall the native dependencies.
-For achieve that, stop the server and then:

-      i - For Android run the command bellow

-          yarn react-native run-android

 ### GoBarber Mobile - Module 10 - Root Import configuration